llwanghong/vanTalk/README.md

 "Single Page Web Applications: JavaScript end-to-end".
 Based on the prototype presented in the book, several enhancements are implemented in this first publish version, as following:

+* chat window can be drag resize
 * user signin and signup
 * user password reset or update
 * friend search and invitation
 * friendly online status notification

+The current goal is to impelment all functions provided by gtalk.

 ##Installation and Run
 1. using [npm](http://npmjs.org) to install all dependent modules in package.json